openmc-dev/openmc/_sources/usersguide/install.txt

 .. code-block:: sh

+    mkdir src/build
-    cd src
+    cd src/build
+    cmake ..
     make
-    sudo make install
+    make install

 This will build an executable named ``openmc`` and install it (by default in /usr/local/bin).
-If you do not have administrative privileges, you can install OpenMC locally by replacing the last command with:
+If you do not have administrative privileges, you can install OpenMC locally by specifying an install prefix when running cmake:

 .. code-block:: sh

-    make install -e prefix=$HOME/.local
+    cmake -DCMAKE_INSTALL_PREFIX=$HOME/.local ..

-The ``prefix`` variable can be changed to any path for which you have write-access.
+The ``CMAKE_INSTALL_PREFIX`` variable can be changed to any path for which you have write-access.

 Compiling on Windows
 --------------------